Bauchibred/ethernaut-solutions/README.md

 ...

 And that is it for all the levels!
-The challenges were incredible and fun, i definitely was challenged, but it was worth it all in the end with the amount of new information I've learnt and can share.
+The challenges were incredible and fun, I definitely was challenged, but it was worth it all in the end with the amount of new information I've learnt and can share.

 _If you learned something new/ awesome?
-Consider starring the 😄

-_and following me on twitter [here](https://twitter.com/bauchibred)_ 🙏
+Consider starring the repo and following me on twitter [here](https://twitter.com/bauchibred)_ 🙏